dat-ecosystem-archive/docs/docs/hyperdrive_spec.md

 Dat links are Ed25519 public keys which have a length of 32 bytes (64 characters when Base64 encoded).
 Every Dat repository has corresponding a private key that kept internally in the Dat metadata and never shared.

 Dat never exposes either the public or private key over the network.
-During the discovery phase the SHA256 hash of the public key is used as the discovery key.
-This means that the original key is impossible to discover (unless it was shared publicly through a separate channel) since only the hash of the key is exposed publicly.
+During the discovery phase the SHA256 hash + mac of the public key is used as the discovery key.
+This means that the original key is impossible to discover (unless it was shared publicly through a separate channel) since only the hmac of the key is exposed publicly.

 All messages in the Dat protocol are encrypted symmetrically using the public key during transport.
 This means that unless you know the public key (e.g. unless the Dat link was shared with you) then you will not be able to discover or communicate with any member of the swarm for that Dat.
 Anyone with the public key can verify that messages (such as entries in a Dat Stream) were created by a holder of the private key.